snyk-labs/snyk-chat-goof/README.md

 This project is based off the excellent work of [kojotdev](http://kojotdev.com).
 Read more about it [here](http://kojotdev.com/2019/09/multiroom-chat-with-spring-websocket-nuxt-vue-vuex/).

-The project is organized in such a way that it can easily be run locally and be deployed for demonstration.
+The project is organized in such a way that it can easily be run locally and be deployed f.or demonstration.

 **NOTE:** The project has known vulnerabilities in it for demonstration purposes.
 PLEASE do not attempt to use in any production environment.